stanchan/clock-8001/README.md

 ## /clock/countdown2/start

-Starts a countdown and displays the time remaining together with the current time
+Starts a secondary countdown above the main clock display.
+This is the same area as is used by the "tally" display.
+The countdown has lower priority than the tally.

 Payload:
 1. int32 timer duration in seconds

-## /clock/countdown/modify
+## /clock/countdown/modify & /clock/countdown2/modify

 Modifies the duration of running countdown.

 Payload:
 1. int32 time in seconds to add or substract from the running timer

+## /clock/countdown/stop & /clock/countdown2/stop

+Stops the countdown.

 ## /clock/countup/start